jberry93/Notebook/Notes/Javascript/Javascript_8.md

 /*test cases*/
 ```

-The purpose of our next for loop is to iterate through our prime numbers which we will sigify with variable `p`:
+The purpose of our next for loop is to iterate through our prime numbers which we will signify with variable `p`:

  ```Javascript
 function sumPrimes(num){